imthefounder/dao-governance-platform/README.md

 More information about the tests is written in the `test/readme.md`.
 Please refer to it for more details about the tests.

+The test coverage is 100% for the main contracts.

 ## How to Start

 1. Clone the repository